FDM Desk

 5. Retraction — only retune if you’re seeing stringing after the temperature is dialed.

 Run these once per filament brand and color.
 Most filaments in the same brand line use similar values, but cheap PLA from different batches can drift 5–10°C in optimal temperature.
+For the mechanics behind the first two towers, see the temperature and flow calibration guide, which walks the flow-ratio and temperature math step by step.

 Settings Worth Tuning